repconnex/docs/source/includes/kiosks/_vending_machine.md

 ## "Free Vend" mode

-1. Put vending machine in “Free Vend” mode.
+The vending machine needs to be put into "Free Vend" mode.
+This mode allows the vending machine to vend any spiral for which is receives a command.

-2. Plug in number pad to control board (or use the ipad app).
+1. Plug in number pad to control board (or use the ipad app).
-3. Open door hinge switch.
+2. Open door hinge switch.
-4. Press service mode button to enter service mode.
+3. Press service mode button to enter service mode.
-5. Press “#” to scroll through menu until “FREE VEND” is reached.
+4. Press “#” to scroll through menu until “FREE VEND” is reached.
-6. Press “1” to VIEW / EDIT and then to toggle between Y and N.
+5. Press “1” to VIEW / EDIT and then to toggle between Y and N.
-7. Press “#” to Save the setting and exit.
+6. Press “#” to Save the setting and exit.
-8. Close door hinge switch.
+7. Close door hinge switch.